Opening a business in Bulgaria – operating in the EU under profitable conditions

-The law offices of Cohen, Decker, Pex, Brosh, specialize in visas, relocation, and business law.
+Our law offices specialize in visas, relocation, and business law.
 In this article, attorney Michael Decker will explain the most popular forms of incorporation in Bulgaria, and how to choose the best possible option for your needs.

 What are the advantages of registering your company in Bulgaria?

 - Bulgaria is a member state of the European Union.